gbmhunter/blog/content/pages/electronics/components/capacitors/_index.md

 ## Single Disc Capacitance

 {{< figure src="/images/electronics-misc/diagram-for-disc-capacitance-equation.png" caption="Diagram for the disc-to-infinity capacitance equation.
-Image from http://www.capsense.com/capsense-wp.pdf." caption-position="bottom" width="320px" >}}
+Image from http://www.capsense.com/capsense-wp.pdf."  width="320px" >}}

 The capacitance of a single thin plate, with  a ground at 'infinity' (or more practically, just very far away) is: